A Short-film project about how our parents raised us to be adults, while they were still children inside.

 STORYLINE

-happens to be two young siblings competing for their parent's attention in a summer holiday.
-The children are bored from the beach routine after days of vacationing.
+happens to be two young siblings competing for their parent's attention on a summer holiday.
+The children are bored with the beach routine after days of vacationing.
 While the grownups are enjoying the procrastination, away from work, the kids find a couple of sticks and pretend them to be legendary swords.
 Fantasizing about the mighty battles they would fight, this naturally brings on the "me more" competition game, but on an epic scale.
 When the unsupervised fun escalates out of hand, the youngest child gets hurt.
-Then the adults intervene and teach their children an important lesson: not fighting but making peace and caring for each other is what will always bring them love, attention, and recognition.
-The final twist comes when we see the parents are as playful as their kids, because that´s what adults are.... children with responsibilities.
+Then the adults intervene and teach their children an important lesson: not fighting but making peace and caring for each other will always bring them love, attention, and recognition.
+The final twist comes when we see the parents are as playful as their kids because that´s what adults are.... children with responsibilities.

 ANIMATIC